JaddotWuzHere/Tartarus/README.md

 > Currently I haven't taken proper updated pictures of each biome yet, but I'm planning on making a list of all the biomes and some descriptions of them in the Wiki page of this repository.

 ## Minor Pack Configuration
-> Again, this information will be presented in the Wiki page of this repository once I find the time to do so.
+Options such as changing the biome sizes, changing the frequency of biomes and/or disabling them completely etc can be editing in `options.yml` of the pack.
+For more information, check out the Wiki page on how to do that [here](https://github.com/Jason-Ding19/Tartarus/wiki/Modifying-the-Config-Pack).

 ## Bugs and Features
 If you find any bugs in this pack, feel free to report them in the Issues page!
 Likewise, if you have any feature requests such as biome additions, etc, feel free to post those as well!